cbg-ethz/SC-Bulk-Domain-Adaptation/README.md

 ```

 This will create a conda environment named `benchmark` with all the necessary packages.
 Additionally, you need a Weights & Biases (wandb) account.
-The secltion below explains a minimal configuration needed to run the `code/hyper_tuning.py` and `code/independent_evaluation.py` script
+The secltion below explains a minimal configuration needed to run the `code/hyper_tuning.py` and `code/independent_evaluation.py` script.

 Furthermore, you need to download and unzip the datasets used in the benchmark paper from [Zenodo](https://zenodo.org/records/17868777) into `datasets/processed/`.